wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 iris-gaia-red-demo-md-0   iris-gaia-red-demo   7          7       7         0             Running   6d2h   v1.30.2
 ```

-Increase number of workers for one of our clusters
+For example, increase number of workers for one of our clusters

 ```
 $ kubectl scale machinedeployment iris-gaia-red-demo-md-0 --replicas=9
 ```

 If we specified the storage mounts in our cluster template, then these should automatically be applied when the new worker joins the cluster.
 However, if we created the mounts manually, this will need to be repeated manually for the new worker.

 # Deleting a cluster

 Before deleting a cluster, note that CAPI struggles to delete resources that were created within the cluster, such as services, load balancers etc.
 Applications should be deleted in reverse order of creation before trying to delete the cluster, especially those managing load balancers and floating ip addresses.
 This may be useful in making deletions cleaner, haven't tried it yet ... https://github.com/azimuth-cloud/cluster-api-janitor-openstack

 To delete a CAPI-deployed cluster: